UKHO/docs/docs/cloud-guidance/azure/ukho-azure-naming-convention.md

 - When using resources with short character limits, omit hypens as a first step

-## How to contribute to the is document
+## How to contribute to this document

 The owner of this document is Digital Operations.
-Please submit suggestions/changes/amendments to Digital Operations.
+Please submit suggestions/changes/amendments via pull request.

 ## References